ammarhakim/gkylzero/.github/ISSUE_TEMPLATE/feature_request.md

 Key functionality: _Describe the specific functionality of the feature._

-Scope: _Indicate the scope of the feature (e.g., small enhancement, major overhaul, etc.)._
+Scope: _Indicate the scope of the feature (e.g., minor enhancement, major overhaul, etc.)._
 User Stories/Use Cases:

-Example: _Provide examples of how this feature would be used by the end-user._
+Example: _Provide examples of how the end-user would use this feature._

 ## Benifits